Del Amo Fashion Center: Simon expansion

+On March 1, 2024, the mall started a new chaperone policy after recent months of incidents at that mall, requiring all visitors under 18 must be accompanied by a parent or adult, age 21 or older, after 3 PM on Fridays and Saturdays.
+On September 20, 2024, a new Apple Store opened at the mall followed by the release of the iPhone 16 and iPhone 16 Pro models.
+The new store was taken over by the combined space of two side-by-side units formerly occupied by J.Crew and Chico's, located on the main level in the Nordstrom wing.
+On February 25, 2025, Jo-Ann Fabrics announced it was closing as part of a plan to shut down all stores nationwide after filing for bankruptcy.
+Jo-Ann has since closed.
+On July 11, 2025, the Black Angus Steakhouse on the outparcel near the Lifestyle Wing closed after 50 years at Del Amo Mall.
+While they are looking to reopen closer to their former Torrance location, the lot (which also has mall parking and the former Wards auto shop) was demolished for a long-awaited housing project near the mall.

 In media

 The Del Amo Fashion Center was a central location and plot element of the 1997 Quentin Tarantino film Jackie Brown, though most of the mall scenes took place at a fictional department store in the mall, called Billingsley, which was actually just the north Macy's store with a prop Billingsley sign put up over the Macy's sign.
 In addition, the mall was prominently featured in Martha Coolidge's Valley Girl, the mall's abandoned Montgomery Ward wing was used as the "Saguaro Square Mall" backdrop for the 2003 film Bad Santa with a fictional department store called Chamberlain's put up in the vacant Montgomery Ward building, and the mall was also used for scenes in the comedy film Why Him?.
 The mall was also used in Season 1, Episodes 2 and 3 of HBO series Euphoria.

 The Barnes & Noble store located in the northwest parking lot of the mall was the location used for the chain's 2012 holiday TV ad.

+In 2024, American YouTuber iJustine went to the mall to celebrate the grand opening of the new Apple Store and got her new iPhone 16 Pro Max and the USB-C version of the AirPods Max.